OpenKneeboard/OpenKneeboard/docs/compatibility/hardware.md

 It should work with any headset that is compatible with OpenXR or SteamVR.

+### Varjo headsets

+Varjo Base v4.4 and above [have a bug](https://github.com/OpenKneeboard/OpenKneeboard/issues/698) which makes OpenKneeboard invisible or appear in an extremely incorrect position for some users.
+If you encounter any issues, downgrade Varjo Base to v4.3 or below.
+Varjo are aware of the issue.

 ## XBox and other XInput Controllers

 These are only supported when OpenKneeboard is the active window; this is a Windows "feature" specific to XBox controllers.